Gavere

 Gavere ([ˈɣaːvərə]) is a municipality located in the Belgian province of East Flanders.
 The municipality comprises the towns of Asper, Baaigem, Dikkelvenne, Gavere, Semmerzake and Vurste.
 In 2021, Gavere had a total population of 13,007.
-The total area is 31.35 km².
+The total area is 31.35 km2.

 Sports

-The Superprestige Gavere is a November cyclo-cross race held in Gavere, Belgium, which is part of the Superprestige.
+The Cyclo-cross Gavere is a notable cyclo-cross race held in Gavere in the vicinity of the Grenier castle.
+The race has been part of the Superprestige as well as UCI Cyclo-cross World Cup.

 Military

 The Air Traffic Control center of the Belgian Air Component was based in Semmerzake.